cdslaborg/paramonted/generic/2/contributing/development/fortran/index.md

 +   In general, the code itself should be expressive enough to obviate any need for comments.
     However, when needed, comments are encouraged and should be kept informative and concise.

-+   Use the [Doxygen]() convention and style for code annotations and documentation.
++   Use the [Doxygen](https://www.doxygen.nl/manual/docblocks.html) convention and style for code annotations and documentation.
-    See the ParaMonte kernel source code for samples of Doxygen documentations of the kernel routines.
+    See the ParaMonte Fortran source code for samples of Doxygen documentations of the Fortran routines.

 +   If there is any work or comment to be left for the future developer(s) including yourself, use the syntax of Doxygen `\todo` (or less preferably `@todo`) to define future tasks and `\author` (or less preferably `@author`) to introduce yourself to the future developer within the code comments.
 For example,
     ```fortran
+    !>  \todo
+    !>  \pvhigh
-    ! \todo: There is room for performance improvements here by pre-computing the following array in procedure xxx.
+    !>  There is room for performance improvements here by pre-computing the following array in procedure xxx.
     ```
+    The ParaMonte Doxygen documentation contains five predefined commands that indicate the importance of the task to do.
+    +   `\pvhigh` : Priority Very High
+    +   `\phigh` : Priority High
+    +   `\pmed` : Priority Medium
+    +   `\plow` : Priority Low
+    +   `\pvlow` : Priority Very Low

 ## Final steps

 Once you have implemented your contributions,

-+   Do not forget to test your contributions by adding new kernel tests to the unit-testing framework of the library.
++   Do not forget to test your contributions by adding new Fortran tests to the unit-testing framework of the library.
-+   Also, generate code coverage report to ensure your contributions do not lower the overall code coverage of the kernel routines.
++   Also, generate code coverage report to ensure your contributions do not lower the overall code coverage of the Fortran routines.
 +   Follow the [generic contribution guidelines](../general/#all-contributors){:target='_blank'} to submit and merge your contributions with the main branch of the library on GitHub.

 {% include askme.html %}